Zunaeed-Imran/Basic_Problem_solve/README.md

 37. Binary to decimal conversion

+- we have to use loop reverse becouse that's how binary to decimal work.
 - A binary number system is defined as a number that is used in binary systems.
 - It represents the numeric values with two distinct symbols, basically 1 (one) and 0 (zero).
 - Example:  if Binary is "101011" than Decimal = 43